sylweriusz/mcp-neo4j-memory-server/README.md

 # Neo4j Memory Server

-A Model Context Protocol (MCP) server that provides AI assistants with persistent, intelligent memory capabilities using Neo4j's graph database.
+A Model Context Protocol (MCP) server that provides AI assistants with persistent, intelligent memory capabilities using Neo4j's graph database

 ## What it does